Vaultini

 Next steps

-If you're new to Vault and unsure what to do next, consider diving into some of the available tutorials (opens in a new tab) on the HashiCorp Developer site.
+Dive into some of the available tutorials (opens in a new tab) on the HashiCorp Developer site.

 The CLI quick start (opens in a new tab) is good to get familiar from the beginning, but you can actually start with Your first secret (opens in a new tab) and use Vaultini as your dev mode Vault server right now.